 - logical development of the topic ‐ 10%.

-7. All national entries become the property of the Foundation and may be published or used as it sees fit.
-No essay will be returned.
+5. Decisions made by the trustees of the Foundation for the Preservation of Honey Bees during national judging are final.
+All national competition entries become the property of the foundation and may be used as it sees fit.
+No essays will be returned.